m-shehab/RoboND-Perception/writeup_report.md

 ### 8. Pick and Place
 I tried everything.
-All the phases are running well and the collision map is constructed as specified, but unfortunately everytime the call of `pick_place_routine` rosservice retrun resp.success with False.
+All the phases are running well and the collision map is constructed as specified, but unfortunately everytime the call of `pick_place_routine` rosservice return resp.success with False.
 I have no idea about the cause for this